-Writing Who's The Leader of the Club?by Jim Korkis, staff writer
+Writing Who's The Leader of the Club?by Jim Korkis, contributing writer

 Just released last week was my latest book, Who's the Leader of the Club?
 Walt Disney's Leadership Lessons.